hannahro15/Theme-park-reviews-site/README.md

 * [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/) - For the relevant documentation

-* [Hidden Input Fields ](https://www.w3schools.com/tags/att_input_type_hidden.asp) - Used for submitting the form when the rides and theme_park didn't show up in the review modal and then said none on the reviews page when submitting.
+* [Hidden Input Fields ](https://www.w3schools.com/tags/att_input_type_hidden.asp) - When submitting the form and some of the fields didn't transfer over to the reviews page, advised by ChatGPT.

 * All content about the Theme Park rides on the website were written myself and from Google from my knowledge of visiting these theme parks in the past.